Start My Answer

 File a response to debt collection lawsuits fast with SoloSuit.

 If you get sued by Asset Recovery Solutions, it's vital to respond.
 Do not ignore the lawsuit and hope it disappears.
 It will not go away.
-If you do not respond, you are giving up and allowing Asset Recovery Solutions to win.
-There are things you can do to beat them at their own game!
+If you do not respond, you are giving up and Asset Recovery Solutions will likely pursue a default judgment against you.

 Instead of ignoring the lawsuit, here are things that you can do in your Answer:

-• Never admit that you owe the alleged debt.
-Asset Recovery Solutions must prove that you are the one who owes the debt.
+• Remember that Asset Recovery Solutions must prove that you are the one who owes the debt.

 • File an Answer with your local Clerk of Court in the proper time frame.
 Usually, you need to respond within 20 or 30 days.